-As any supply chain update is available after the exit from the mine site, blockchain creates an entry, which is simply a record stored in a decentralized ledger.
-It may be an update of GPS location or data from IoT devices and sensors placed inside the containers.
-It can be about temperature, weight or shipment route deviation from the defined limits or even driver change before the delivery.
-Each record will refer to a specific asset or shipment ID, with the current timestamp in milliseconds and other custom parameters.
-All records will become immediately and permanently available on the blockchain during the transit till the shipment is received by the power plant manager.
+As any supply chain update is available after the shipment exit from the mine site, blockchain creates an entry, a record entry in a decentralized ledger.
+It can be anything, including GPS location or data update from IoT devices and sensors placed inside the containers.
+It can also be a temperature, weight, or shipment route deviation from the defined limits or even driver change before the delivery update.

-As discussed above, distributed ledger could be a good solution for provenance and other logistical purposes.
-Data updates, consumption, and storage happen is a decentralized way that creates a trustless environment.
-Everybody gets access to the same data and full ledger of records from the first transaction with full transparency and traceability of who has created each record and when.
-However, blockchain technology cannot solve provenance on its own.
-It needs integration support from ERP systems, supply chain management solutions, IoT smart tracker hardware systems, and more.
-Processes, operations, legal frameworks, and conventional technology need to envelop blockchain for it to be fully practical and effective.
-Lastly, it might require the assistance of a blockchain supply chain development company to bring this revolutionary idea into realization.
+As discussed above, a distributed ledger could be a viable solution for provenance and other logistical purposes.
+Because data updates, consumption, and storage happen in a decentralized way, it creates a trustless environment.
+Everybody gets access to the same data and full ledger of records from the first transaction with complete transparency and traceability.

 However, blockchain technology cannot establish provenance traceability on its own.
 It needs efficient integration support from ERP systems, supply chain management solutions, IoT smart tracker hardware systems, and more.
 Also, processes, operations, legal frameworks, and conventional technology need to envelop blockchain to make this use-case operational.